top of page

 Email: tf289@bath.ac.uk

-I’ve been working in bat conservation since 2011, as a field assistant for the University of Bristol, as a consultant ecologist in the UK and on a large conservation project in Belize.
-I started my PhD at the University of the West of England in 2020, part-funded by Natural England.
+I’ve been working in bat conservation since 2011, initially as a field assistant for the University of Bristol, then as a consultant ecologist in the UK and on a large conservation project in Belize.
+I started my PhD at the University of the West of England in 2020, funded by Natural England.
 The aim of my PhD was to build a detailed picture of how greater horseshoe bats use the landscape in Somerset to inform local development decisions.
 I used spatial modelling, acoustic and telemetry studies to map areas of important habitat and understand how they connect.
 The resulting maps are being used by local authorities to

 minimise the impact of new development on bats in Somerset and to plan effective mitigation measures.